ParthaSSatpathy/FlaskDynamoDB/README.md

     - Install gihub: `sudo yum install github`
     - clone the git folder: `git clone https://github.com/ParthaSSatpathy/FlaskDynamoDB.git`
     - cd to FlaskDynamoDB folder and create a virtual environment: `virtualenv -p python3 venv` and then `source venv/bin/activate` to activate virtual env
-    - Install Packages: `pip install -r requirements.txt`
+    - Install Packages: `pip3 install -r requirements.txt`
     - Start the server: `python3 app.py`
     - Default region is `us-east-1`, if you need to change it, you can change it in the `app.py` file `Line 5`